Takkeoh/Simple-CRUD/README.md

 ## Usage

-To run the server, simply use
+To run the script, simply use
 ```sh
 npm run main
 ```